-All units will receive a Camp Emergency Procedures handout before arrival and at the Sunday leaders' meeting.
+All units will receive a Camp Emergency Procedures handout before arrival and at theSunday leaders' meeting.
 Admin makes every reasonable effort to monitor weather conditions that may pose a threat to the health and safety of the camp.
-We utilize real-time lightning detection and boast more than one NWS trained SkyWarn spotter.
 Ultimately, leaders are responsible for the safety of their Scouts.